The time has come to industrialize Norwegian tourism

 Arctic lights – Arctic nights

-Part of Sápmi and Sami culture
+Part of Sápmi with Sami culture

 Insta-friendly destination